Lumi-supercomputer/Getting_Started_with_AI_workshop/04_Understanding_GPU_activity_and_checking_jobs/README.md

 # 04 Understanding GPU activity & checking jobs

-These examples are based on the Pytorch container provided to you to do training at:
+These examples are based on the ROCm container provided to you at:
 ```
-/appl/local/containers/sif-images/lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif
+/appl/local/containers/sif-images/lumi-rocm-rocm-5.6.1.sif
 ```
-This container was extended with some components required by the examples, notoriously the HuggingFace transformers module, resulting in the container in:
+This container was extended with some components required by the examples, notoriously Pytorch and HuggingFace transformers module, resulting in the container in:
 ```
 /scratch/project_465001063/containers/pytorch_transformers.sif
 ```